Advanced Document Management System - Setting Up and Using Documents/Files/Folders/Subfolders Follow

 Please ask your firm administrator or IT department if you need assistance and do not have the appropriate permissions for your role at the firm.

-If you attempt to delete a file or folder and your user account does not have Delete rights, then you will see a warning message if you attempt to delete a file or folder as shown below:
+If you attempt to delete a file or folder and your user account does not have the Delete Rights permission, you will receive a warning message from the system.

-The Law Ruler system features a built-in document management system that automatically creates five (5) default folders in every lead/intake/case.
-The default folders cannot be deleted and they can only be renamed from the systemwide Document Settings screen.
-If you would like to change the name of default folders or stop adding them to each new lead/intake/case, then you will need to make some edits inside of the Document Settings screen.
+The CRM's document management system automatically creates eight (8) default folders in every lead/case record.
+These default folders cannot be deleted and they can only be renamed from the systemwide Document Settings screen.
+If you would like to change the name of a default folder, then you will need to make those edits by going to Setup > Document Settings.

 The default folders that are automatically created are:

-- Document Templates - this folder contains any document templates that you run for this client
+- Document Templates - This folder will contain any document templates that are generated for a lead/case.

-- Medical Records - this folder will automatically receive any medical record PDFs that were ordered from the Medical Record Retrieval API
+- Medical Records - This folder will automatically store any medical record PDFs that were ordered and received from the Medical Record Retrieval API.

-- Photos - this folder will automatically receive any photos or videos that are received via text message from the lead/case.
+- Photos - This folder will automatically store any photos or videos that are received via text message from the lead/case.

-- Recordings - This folder will automatically receive any call recordings on Law Ruler numbers (if you have call recordings activated)
+- Recordings - This folder will automatically store any call recordings from CRM tracking numbers (if you have call recordings enabled).

-- Signed Contracts - this folder will automatically receive any signed e-sign contracts that are processed and received through the CRM's built-in e-sign service.
+- Signed Contracts - This folder will automatically store any signed e-sign contracts that are processed and received through the CRM's built-in e-sign service.

-In the example below, there is a subfolder that was created by a user named "Test subfolder" The test subfolder could be deleted or renamed since it is not a default folder.
+In the following example, there is a subfolder that was manually created called "Test Subfolder".
+Notice how this folder can be deleted and renamed since it is not a default folder.

 However, you will not see the delete or rename options for default folders.
 Default folders cannot be deleted and they can only be renamed inside the systemwide document settings screen.

-🤗 Thank you very much for choosing Law Ruler!
+🤗 Thank you very much for choosing CRM!